Types of Sheet Metal for Fabrication: The Ultimate Guide in 2023

 Disadvantages:

 To be completely honest, there are not many cons of sheet metal itself.
-But there are some extra specificities that make this form of material a bit challenging to use.
+But some extra specificities make this form of material a bit challenging to use.

 1. Stainless Steel